AlxZakrzewski/discord_yt_bot/README.md

 Bot should connect to your server, if your cookies.txt file is valid it should also play music from Youtube.

-You view the logs for the bot with:
+You can view the logs for the bot with:
 ```
 docker logs bot_yt
 ```